enthought/jigna/docs/source/intro.rst

 take place on the UI.
 The Jigna view can be rendered in an in-process Qt widget or over the web in a browser.

+The primary use of jigna is to provide a way to write desktop GUI applications using HTML, and we use the Qt backend for that.
+You can also use jigna to write GUIs that run on the browser.
+This is done via the web backend.

 Installation
 ============